 Table 1.
-This table displays the predictions of the Bayesian model for how adults should rate objects A and B before the backwards-blocking, after the AB+ event, and then after the A+ event.
-In addition, this table displays the posterior probabilities assigned to each graph before the backwards-blocking event, after the AB+ event, and then after the A+ event.
+This table displays the predictions of the Bayesian model for how adults should rate objects A and B before the BB, after the AB+ event, and then after the A+ event.
+In addition, this table displays the posterior probabilities assigned to each graph before the BB event, after the AB+ event, and then after the A+ event.
 The prior probabilities of objects A and B—which represent predictions for how adults should rate both objects—were derived according to the principle of object independence.
 The subsequent posterior probabilities are computed by dividing the prior for that graph by the sum of the prior probabilities for the graphs in which a causal link exists for that particular object.

 The qualitative predictions of this model for Experiments 3 and 4 are shown in Tables 2 and 3 below, respectively.
 Note that these experiments were similar to Experiment 2 except that adults were asked to reason about 3 (Experiment 3) and 4 (Experiment 4) objects.